RobertPujante/facebook_login_UI/README.md

 - The JavaScript is used for just simple validation to input fields

-### That's all the basics, but you can make it more amazing base on preference
+### That's all the basics, but you can make it more amazing base on your preference.
+Thanks!